logologo

 What is the Skilled Worker Visa?

-The Skilled Worker visa replaced the old Tier 2 (General) visa on 1 December 2020 when the UK launched its points-based immigration system.
-It is the primary route for people from any country who want to work in the UK, provided they have a qualifying job offer from a UK employer that holds a sponsor licence.
+The Skilled Worker visa replaced the old Tier 2 (General) visa on 1 December 2020.
+It is the main route for people from any country who want to work in the UK, provided they have a qualifying job offer from a UK employer with a sponsor licence.

 Points-Based Requirements